fzi-forschungszentrum-informatik/BEMCom/documentation/02_application_creation.md

 ## Configuring and Accessing Datapoints

-Once the BEMCom demo application has been started with either one of the two approaches introduced in the previous sections, it is left to configure the datapoints.
+Once the BEMCom demo application has been started with either one of the two approaches introduced in the previous sections, it remains to configure the datapoints.
 This can be done utilizing the graphical administration user interface provided by the API service.
 Assuming that the containers are executed on the local machine, one can access the UI on the following URL:

 ```
 http://localhost:8080/admin/